 151 - Biological Diversity - An introduction to the major concepts in conservation biology.
-The course will examine the diversity found in species, communities, and ecosystems; judge the economic and ethical value of biological diversity to humans; investigate regions of the Earth where most biodiversity is found; evaluate current threats to biodiversity; and assess current practices and policies used to protect biodiversity.
+The course will examine the diversity found in species, communities, and ecosystems; judge the economic and ethical value of biological diversity to humans; investigate regions of the Earth where most biodiversity is found; evaluate current policies used to protect biodiversity.
 Material from a range of disciplines will be covered, including biology, ecology, mathematics, social science, and public policy.
 The course will not count on the biology major or minor, but it can be used to partially fulfill the Natural Science Areas of Knowledge requirement.
-Four hours.
-Staff.
+Four hours, Staff.